YanivShahar1/Garage-Manager/README.md

-# Garage-Management-System
+## Garage Management System

 ### Overview
 This console-based application simulates a garage management system.
-It showcases the use of object-oriented principles and various design patterns.
+It showcases the use of object-oriented principles and the Factory design pattern.

 ### Features